CharlieGreenman/webpack-angular1.5-razroo/README.md

 ``npm run watch``

+In addition for this to work, you will have to download the chrome dev tools.

 Build is influenced by architecture found in the [AngularJS Best Practices: Directory Structure Article](https://scotch.io/tutorials/angularjs-best-practices-directory-structure)

 ### The following is the file architecture for this project ###